indu-explores-data/Wine-Quality-Analysis/README.md

 ---

 ## 💻 Setup & Installation Instructions

+Follow these steps to set up the project locally and run the analysis:

 1. **Clone the Repository:**
 Open a terminal or command prompt and run:
 ```bash